WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_2.md

 But the servants of David had struck down of Benjamin 360 of Abner's men.

 ###### 32
 And they took up Asahel and buried him in the tomb of his father, which was at Bethlehem.
-And Joab and his men marched all night, and the day broke upon them at Hebron. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Joab and his men marched all night, and the day broke upon them at Hebron.

 ***